Search This Blog

 2. Come to terms that you are a salesperson for your unit, product, and organization

 This was difficult for me to relate to!
-Evolving from the software engineer to the project and program management career, I never conceived myself to be a sales person until I heard in a networking event on how I was a referring attendees to a local restaurant that I have frequented!
+Evolving from being a software engineer to a project and program management career, I never conceived myself to be a salesperson until I heard in a networking event on how I was referring attendees to a local restaurant that I have frequented!
 We may not know that we are not a salesperson but when we interface with the other units within the organization, we are selling the quality in code, good design in the architecture, positive returns on the product features, and solutions through out products for customers!
 Some questions to ask ourselves to expand our competencies are:

 · What new business problems will your existing skills solve for the organization or customers?